hpi-swa-teaching/CalDavClient/packages/SCM-Core.package/SCMDockingBar.class/README.md

-This is the docking bar that is seen at the top of a SCMApp.
-It contains navigation widgets (like SCMButtons) to navigate the app.
+This is the docking bar that is seen at the top of the calendar app.
+It contains navigation widgets (like buttons) to navigate the app.